 - Number of Students In ELA, 221 students at the school received scores.
-In social studies, the system had 575 students with scores. - Mean Scale Score In ELA, the mean scale score for the school was 502, which is the same as that of the system and RESA and lower than the state.
-In social studies, the mean scale score for the system was 514, which is higher than both the RESA and state. - Standard Deviation In ELA, the school had a standard deviation of 41.
-In social studies, the system's standard deviation was 46. - Percentage Proficient (Levels 3 & 4) In ELA, 28 percent of the students at the school achieved proficiency (Levels 3 & 4) as compared to 29 percent, 32 percent, and 39 percent at the system, RESA, and state levels, respectively.
-In social studies, the system had a larger percentage of students in Levels 3 and 4 (38 percent) than reported at the RESA (31 percent) and state levels (33 percent). - Percentage of Students Proficient (Levels 3 & 4): This is a graphical display of the percentages of students who demonstrate proficiency in the knowledge and skills necessary in this grade level and content area. - 3 Percentage of Students by Achievement Level: This is a graphical display of the percentages of students in each achievement level.
+In social studies, the system had 284 students with scores. - Mean Scale Score In ELA, the mean scale score for the school was 502, which is lower than the system, RESA, and state.
+In social studies, the mean scale score for the system was 507, which is higher than the RESA. - Standard Deviation In ELA, the school had a standard deviation of 41.
+In social studies, the system's standard deviation was 42. - Percentage Proficient (Levels 3 & 4) In ELA, 28 percent of the students at the school achieved proficiency (Levels 3 & 4) as compared to 29 percent, 32 percent, and 39 percent at the system, RESA, and state levels, respectively.
+In social studies, the system had a larger percentage of students in Levels 3 and 4 (35 percent) than reported at the RESA (33 percent). - 2 Percentage of Students Proficient (Levels 3 & 4): This is a graphical display of the percentages of students who demonstrate proficiency in the knowledge and skills necessary in this grade level and content area. - 3 Percentage of Students by Achievement Level: This is a graphical display of the percentages of students in each achievement level.
 In ELA, the graph shows that the school had the same percentage of students in the Beginning Learner category as the system, a smaller percentage than the RESA, and slightly larger percentage than the state.
-In the Developing Learner category the school had a larger percentage than the system, RESA, and the state.
-In social studies, the system had a larger percentage of students scoring in the Proficient Learner and Distinguished Learner categories than the RESA and state.
+In social studies, the system had a larger percentage of students scoring in the Proficient Learner category than the RESA and state.